Explore

 The triangular shawl is of fine chiffon, with a subordinate pattern woven in dull gold and silver metallic threads which bears very little relationship to the printed design.
 It does, however, give it an extra dimension and attracts the light making it ideal for evening wear.

-In contrast, the design appears hazy and indistinct on the silky, open weave fabric of the stole.
+In contrast, the design appears hazy and indistinct on the open weave silk of the stole.

 Additional Images